- About CAQH CORE

 Phase IV CAQH CORE Operating Rules

-The Complete Set of Phase IV CAQH CORE Operating Rules is available HERE.
+View the complete set of Phase IV CAQH CORE Operating Rules HERE.

 Phase IV CAQH CORE Policies

 Implementation Resources for the Phase IV CAQH CORE Operating Rules

 CAQH Core has developed the following implementation resources for the Phase IV CAQH CORE Operating Rules:

 Impact of the Phase IV CAQH CORE Operating Rules

 Based on industry demand, the Phase IV Operating Rules focus on infrastructure requirements that address the transmission of electronic data to-and-from health plans.
 The benefits of their use include: